digipolisantwerp/serilog_aspnetcore/README.md

 });
 ```

-This way, your enrichers can have other services injected into them at runtime.
+This way, your enrichers can have other services injected into them at runtime by the .NET Core injection framework.

 Registered enrichers are added to the Serilog pipeline in the **Configure** method of the **Startup** class when configuring the Serilog logging framework :